HazbinFoundation/.github/profile/README.md

 ## About the Hazbin Foundation

-*The Hazbin Foundation is a trading name of Hazbin LTD, (Company No. 15535792).*
+*The Hazbin Foundation is a trading name.*

 *Registered in England.*